 The site of Qenko is four km (2.4 miles) from Cuzco, which is about a km away from Sacsayhuaman.
 The name also means zigzag, which relates to the crooked channels carved into the limestone likely used to prepare Chicha (the fermented beverage made from maize by the Inca) or possibly blood during ritual sacrifices.
 The shrine was used for ceremonies and had lightly etched images of a condor, puma, and llama.
 One of the most exciting features is the hollowed-out stone outcropping containing a small altar.

-At Tambo Machay, water flows from a small, carved channel in the stone wall into a bit pool known as the Incas’ bath.
+At Tambo Machay, water flows from a small, carved channel in the stone wall into a bit of a pool known as the Incas’ bath.
 The shrine does somewhat hide from the main road.
 The site does relate to the Incan water cult.